1m5/1m5-java/desktop/README.md

 Requires OpenFX 11 included in libs directory.
 Requires Oracle JDK 10 for creating deb and rpm installers.
-Uses OpenJDK 10 for JRE included in jvm directory.
+Uses OpenJDK 10 for JRE.